6 Easy Ways to Use Dehydrated Potatoes

 One of my favorite kitchen hacks is using dehydrated potatoes in quiches or as a side dish with quiches.
 I always have a few packets of dehydrated potatoes in my pantry for camping trips, but they come in handy for so much more than that!
 When I’m short on time, I’ll add a few tablespoons of the dehydrated potatoes to my quiche batter.

-The water in the batter helps the potatoes rehydrate as the quiche cooks, and you end up with a perfectly fluffy and moist crust.
+The water in the batter helps the potatoes rehydrate as the quiche cooks, resulting in a perfectly fluffy and moist crust.
 Plus, it adds a little extra flavor and nutrients.
-If you’re looking for a quick and easy way to elevate your quiche game, give this trick a try, I guarantee you’ll be hooked!
+If you’re looking for a quick and easy way to elevate your quiche game, give this trick a try.
+I guarantee you’ll be hooked!
 Ham and Cheese Crustless Quiche

 6. Fried Potatoes